tkush/vehicle-detection/README.md

 ![Thresholding on a “heat” map](/images/thres.png)

 Here are some more images that show the results from the pipeline.
-The green boxes show car detections from the classifier and the non-green boxes show car detections after removing false positives:
+The thin green boxes show car detections from the classifier and the thicker green/red boxes show car detections after removing false positives:

 ![res](/images/out1.png)